ktb92154/sensorReporter-lite/README.md

 # Addition information
 If you want to scan your network/are for certain devices or you want to see whether everything works as expected, you can use the helper scrips in the config directory.

-## Scan your area for Bluetooth devices (devices must be in discovery mode)
+## Manually scan your area for Bluetooth devices (devices must be in discovery mode)

 Output:
 ```